 Flights avoid lights

-A recent study published by Ecography tracked whip-poor-wills (nocturnal migrants) with GPS tags and analysed their flight patterns during their migrations from Canada to their wintering grounds in Central America.
+In a recent study published by Ecography, scientists tracked whip-poor-wills (which are nocturnal migrants) with GPS tags and analysed their flight patterns during their migrations from Canada to their wintering grounds in Central America.
 What they found was that the birds seemed to choose dark-connected skies free of ALAN.
-Cities are known to present a barrier for migrating birds, through building collisions for example.
+Cities can present a barrier for migrating birds, through buildings which they could collide with for example.
 But this study showed that they not only avoided urban, but also rural areas with bright lights such as oil fields.
 They also tended to rest at darker stopover sites.

 The dangers of losing darkness

-But darkness is important, and needs to be conserved.
-This new research does make a good case for treating the skies as habitat to be protected.
-Creating corridors between dark sky patches could improve movement for threatened populations in the same way as landscape connectivity is used to conserve terrestrial species.
+But darkness is important, and needs to be preserved.
+This new research does make a good case for treating the skies as habitat that needs protection.
+Creating corridors between dark sky patches could improve movement for threatened populations in the same way as landscape connectivity is used to protect terrestrial species.